taiyingchen/taiyingchen/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Amazon ECR
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: Raised in Taiwan 🇹🇼  Based in Seattle 🇺🇸

 <!--
 **taiyingchen/taiyingchen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.